My Spirit Rejoices in God My Savior

 Isaiah 12, 2

 Moreover, in charity and grace, Mary was no less mindful of the world’s redemption than she was of her own.
 Her Lord and Saviour wasn’t only personally hers, but just as importantly everyone’s.
 She joyfully proclaimed her Magnificat immediately after her kinswoman Elizabeth had praised her for having believed in the word of God for the spiritual benefit of the whole human race (Lk 1:45).
 The two of them could rejoice in the formal redemption of Israel and the entire world.
 That both Mary and Elizabeth were celebrating the final assurance of their own personal salvation wasn’t the case.
-The promised land was something they still hoped for and must be attained at the end of the course of their pilgrimage of faith.
+The promised land was something they still hoped for and must be attained at the end of the course of their pilgrimage of faith now that salvation has come from the Jews through the person of and the faith of Mary.

 O LORD, you are my God; I will exalt You,